mindspore-ai/docs/tutorials/source_en/debug/error_analysis/cann_error_cases.md

 export ASCEND_SLOG_PRINT_TO_STDOUT=1    # Configure to enable log displaying
 ```

-For more CANN errors and log settings, please refer to the 'Troubleshooting' document section of [Ascend Community](https://www.hiascend.com/en/document).
+For more CANN errors and log settings, please refer to the `Troubleshooting` document section of [Ascend Community](https://www.hiascend.com/en/document).

 ## AICORE Operator Compilation Problem